Intellectual Property Law LLM

 Career opportunities

-This programme, which is also accessible to non-lawyers, provides essential knowledge and skills should you wish to embark upon a career in the legal professions, and in knowledge-intensive commercial sectors.
-These include the technology and creative industries as well as their representative organisations.
+This course, which is also accessible to non-lawyers, provides essential knowledge and skills should you wish to embark upon a career in the legal profession and in knowledge-intensive commercial sectors.

 Careers support

-The School also arranges a number of community engagement (pro bono) and work experience opportunities, career development workshops, guest speaker events and careers fairs throughout the year.
-These opportunities will allow you to develop new skills, enhance your career prospects and network with prospective employers.
+• Extracurricular activities – the School of Law organises community engagement (pro bono) activities, work experience opportunities, career development workshops, careers fairs, and guest speaker events throughout the year.
+These are designed to help you develop new skills, enhance your career prospects, and network with potential employers.